intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/k8s.md

 gzip -d /bigdl/nfsdata/dataset/FashionMNIST/raw/*
 ```

-In the given example, you can specify the argument `--remote_dir` to be the directory on NFS for the Fashion-MNIST dataset.
+In the given example, you can specify the argument `--data_dir` to be the directory on NFS for the Fashion-MNIST dataset.
 The directory should contain `FashionMNIST/raw/train-images-idx3-ubyte` and `FashionMNIST/raw/t10k-images-idx3`.

 ---